What is a home loan estimate? How to make the most of this essential document

 What we'll cover

-A Loan Estimate is a standardized document that details the features, costs, and risks associated with your mortgage.
-You get a Loan Estimate whether you’re getting a fixed-rate mortgage or an adjustable-rate mortgage — or if you’re considering both options.
+A Loan Estimate is a standardized document that details the features, costs and risks associated with your mortgage.
+Whether you're getting a fixed-rate mortgage or an adjustable-rate mortgage — or if you're considering both options, you should receive one.

 This document includes your estimated interest rate and monthly payment, plus information about how your interest rate and monthly mortgage payments may vary in the future.